allianceauth/allianceauth/docs/installation/services/teamspeak3.md

-# Teamspeak 3
+# TeamSpeak 3

 ## Overview
-Teamspeak3 is the most popular VOIP program for gamers.
+TeamSpeak3 is the most popular VOIP program for gamers.

 But have you considered using Mumble?
 Not only is it free, but it has features and performance far superior to Teamspeak3.